 Mindfulness: Mindfulness is the process of bringing one’s attention to experiences occurring in the present moment.
 When we practice mindfulness, our thoughts tune into what we’re sensing in the present moment rather than rehashing the past or imagining the future.
 Mindfulness can be developed through the practice of meditation and through other training.

-Mock Interview: A practice interview or simulation of a job interview that provides job seekers an opportunity to practice interviewing and receive feedback that enhances their interview skills.
 Myers–Briggs Type Indicator (MBTI): The Myers–Briggs Type Indicator is an introspective self-report questionnaire with the purpose of indicating differing psychological preferences in how people perceive the world around them and make decisions.

 Needs Analysis: A formal process used to determine training needs.